lakemp2345/Project-1/README.md

 ### Spotify Audio Features

-1. Danceability
+1. Danceability - describes how suitable a track is for dancing
-2. Energy
+2. Energy - is a measure of intensity and activity
-3. Instrumentalness
+3. Instrumentalness - predicts whether a track contains no vocals
-4. Liveness
+4. Liveness - detects the presence of an audience
-5. Valence
+5. Valence - a measure describing the mood
-6. Acousticness
+6. Acousticness - lack of electrical amplification
-7. Tempo
+7. Tempo - beats per minute (bpm)
-8. Duration
+9. Duration - length of song

 ## Findings